Cuttack: Media

-Cuttack has a Doordarshan centre which telecasts Odia programs.
-The Cuttack station of All India Radio started post-independence in 1948 and broadcasts programs in AM as well as FM bandwidth catering the whole state.
-At present Cuttack has six local radio stations broadcasting on FM, including two from AIR.
-The private FM stations include 91.9 Sarthak FM, BIG 92.7 FM, RED 93.5 FM and Radio Choklate 104 FM.
+Cuttack has a Doordarshan centre that telecasts Odia programs.
+The Cuttack station of All India Radio started post-independence in 1948 and broadcasts programs in AM as well as FM bandwidth, catering to the whole state.
+At present, Cuttack has six local radio stations broadcasting on FM, including two from AIR.
+The private FM stations include 91.9 Sarthak FM, BIG 92.7 FM, RED 93.5 FM, and Radio Choklate 104 FM.